 One unexpected benefit of this new function will allow players to pair and listen to multiple devices in a single session.
 For example, I experienced a demonstration that involved receiving a phone call while playing God of War Ragnarök on the PS5 console.
 The Pulse Elite headset was paired to the PS5 console through the PlayStation Link USB adapter, while the phone was paired through Bluetooth – so I heard the phone ringing through my Pulse Elite headset.
 After answering the call, the call audio seamlessly mixed with the game audio, allowing me to continue playing uninterrupted while chatting.
 This is great news for anybody who loves to use alternative voice chat platforms or multitask by watching their favorite show or content creator on another device.

-AI-enhanced microphone noise reduction
+AI-enhanced microphone noise rejection

 Ever been “that person” toggling the mute button in party chat as you munch your favorite snack?
 Or worse, been on the receiving end of a friend chewing their food with abandon?
-Thankfully Pulse Explore and Pulse Elite come equipped with AI-enhanced microphone noise reduction to smooth away repetitive background noise like loud munching, noisy traffic, vacuum cleaners, and the like.
-The example I experienced involved my caller loudly crumpling a piece of paper near their phone’s mic, which the AI-enhanced noise reduction quickly muffled.
+Thankfully Pulse Explore and Pulse Elite come equipped with AI-enhanced microphone noise rejection to smooth away repetitive background noise like loud munching, noisy traffic, vacuum cleaners, and the like.
+The example I experienced involved my caller loudly crumpling a piece of paper near their phone’s mic, which the AI-enhanced noise rejection quickly muffled.

 Pulse Explore earbuds hands-on